-This is my team of collaborators: your Florence Fantastic Guides!
+Fantastic Florence Guides: this is our team of collaborators.
 Book your private tours of Florence with one of us!
 You will be glad about your choice!
 I’ve been working with them for years.
 We are all good friends besides being associates.
 They are knowledgeable, friendly, they all have a special flair for children.
 And, above all, we all share the same passion for Florence.

 GIACOMO, WINE EXPERT AND CHIANTI LOVER